Storage Backends

 - Copy existing tarballs to the S3 bucket preserving the path structure:

-Terminal window aws s3 sync /data/packages/ s3://club-packages/ - Update your configuration:
+Terminal window aws s3 sync /data/blobs/ s3://club-packages/ - Update your configuration:

 Terminal window BLOB_BACKEND=s3S3_BUCKET=club-packagesS3_REGION=us-east-1S3_ACCESS_KEY=...S3_SECRET_KEY=... - Restart the server